-Protecting children from maltreatment

-Preventing impairment of children's mental and physical health or development

-Ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-Taking action to enable all children to have the best outcomes
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes

 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+All staff should be aware of the indicators of abuse, neglect and exploitation.

 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
-Appendix 1 explains the different types of abuse.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.